 But one of the interesting facts about Cyber Monday is that if you’re buying clothes, Monday has 45% more discounts than Friday.
 And when it comes to shoes, the percentage was even higher, 50%, with beauty products seeing the same Cyber Monday sales statistics as the shoes.

-Up to 51% of people aged 18 to 24 in the UK are reporting that they plan on shopping on Black Friday.
+Up to 51% of Brits aged 18 to 24 report that they plan on shopping on Black Friday.
 The number increased from 2016 when it was 39%.
-In contrast, only 14% of the older population, those above 65, will shop on Black Friday.
+In contrast, only 14% of those above 65, will shop on Black Friday.

 Black Friday sales numbers show that the average spending on Black Friday in the United Kingdom is $399.